-Inspired by a passion for animals and a love of native flora, Mia is a Melbourne based, Vegan Artist, Animator and illustrator whose work playfully brings our awareness back into the natural world.
+Inspired by a passion for animals and a love of native flora, Mia is a Melbourne based artist and illustrator whose work playfully brings our awareness back into the natural world.
 She works mainly with watercolours, pencil, pen and acrylic, and is always experimenting with new ways to connect with her environment.
 Her work is gentle and warm, using a calming palette and intricate detail.
 Mia finds great joy in capturing all she sees around her and finds her two pet snails Humphrey and Lauren to be the most dependable life models.

 Khrys is a vegan tattoo apprentice and art industry creative.
 Her art depicts anatomy, nature, and the themes of life and death.
 She works primarily with ink, but also with watercolour and acrylic.
 Since World Vegan Day last year, she has been working as a tattoo apprentice and has experienced unique challenges whilst being vegan in this context.